isomerpages/moe-acsi/_talent-development/Regional Studies Programme/Scholarships.md

 **Application**

-For more information on RSP, please contact the Acting Dean of Humanities, Mr Liu Guoyi (liuguoyi@acsindep.edu.sg).
-Alternatively, you can contact the RSP Coordinator Ms Salinah Latiff (salinah@acsindep.edu.sg) or RSP Year 1 Coordinator Mrs Ruvathy Arumugam (ruvathyarumugam@acsindep.edu.sg).
+For more information on RSP, please contact the RSP Coordinator, Mdm Salinah Latiff at salinah@acsindep.edu.sg.